LindaAPersson/dadjokes/README.md

 * Incorporate a diverse range of content beyond just text-based jokes, such as funny images, memes, or GIFs.
 And introduce additional genres of jokes to appeal to a broader audience.
 This could include puns, one-liners, anecdotes, riddles, or even interactive quizzes and games.

+* One of the upcoming enhancements for the project is to reintegrate Summernote into the admin panel.
+Summernote is a editor that easily helps format text, add images, and customize the appearance of the content.
+By including Summernote, admin will have access to a more intuitive and user-friendly editing experience, enabling them to create and edit jokes with greater flexibility and creativity.
+Additionally, Summernote will enhance the aesthetic appeal of the editing interface, making it more visually engaging.
+This integration aligns with the project's goal of providing a seamless and enjoyable user experience, and it will contribute to making the platform more dynamic and interactive.

 ## Technologies Used

 ### Languages Used